+Establish a Location.
 Move your coffee machine or brewer to a designated space outside of the kitchen, unless you have enough room for people to cook and mingle comfortably.
 Get creative; this could be a wine bar, a bookshelf, a coffee or side table, or a desk—just make sure there’s room for mugs and other staple items.

+Create a Medley.
 Offer your guests some variety.
 If you have a Verismo or Keurig, provide an assortment of pods—for example: a Christmas blend, a caffe latte, and a decaf option.

+Bring out the Mugs.
 Have mugs at the ready.
 Rather than requiring everyone to rummage in your cabinets, have the coffee mugs already set out.

+All the Mixings.
 The staples: Arrange the milk, sugar, and syrups (whipped cream, perhaps?) close together.
 Include spoons so your guests can mix at will—“clean” and “dirty” spoon receptacles are a nice touch.

+Small Bites.
 Consider a food pairing, something simple to go with the coffee, such as biscotti, cookies, or Cranberry Bliss bars.

+Pre-Grind.
 Grind your coffee.
 Ask your barista to grind your beans specifically for the brewer you plan to use.
 That way you’re not stuck to the grinder all night.

+Seasonal Decor.
 Spruce things up with some simple decoration.
 Whether it’s a wreath, candles, lights, or flowers, this will help create a festive atmosphere.